pyepri.displayers

 u (ndarray) –

-Four dimensional array containing the values of the 4D spectral-sptial image ordered as follows:
+Four dimensional array containing the values of the 4D spectral-spatial image ordered as follows:

 axis 0 = homogeneous magnetic field intensity axis (or B-axis);